AngriestSCV/AngryShaderForgeDocumentation/docs/nodes/lerp.md

 ![Lerp-3-to-1](lerp-3-to-1.png)

 In this one we are lerping from 3 to 1.
 Notice that the high value is less than the low value.
 This is fine.
-That just means lareger factors get us a smaller value.
+That just means larger factors get us a smaller value.
 As we can see this line also continues out of the normal bounds.